 7. Plant Late

 Plant your cucumber plants later in the season.
-This will help lure pests away to other gardens.
+Doing so will help lure pests away to other gardens.

 8. Mulch